CONCEPTUAL IDEA EMPPORIUM

 The following are a series of mostly half baked ideas I’ve come up with over the course of my life, some as young as probably 10 or 11 years old.
 I haven't managed to capture all of them by any means, but the theme seems to be: I’m not satisfied with the status quo and think we have plenty of room to continue improving things.
-If you are working in one of these areas, or in search of an idea and like something you see here please reach out.
+If you or someone you know is working in one of these areas, or in search of an idea and like something you see here please reach out.
 To the extent that the ideas are fleshed out they have been publicly disclosed on this site, thus they are not patentable and thus there is no fear of anyone exercising a legal right to exclude us from working on them.
 In other words, they are open source and free to take to make the world a better place.
 If anyone does take one though, let me know, I probably have a lot more thoughts on the topic than what is given here maybe I can help you make it a reality.
 I just want to see them used to improve the world around us.

 You’ll have to excuse me some of this is written in broken sentences as I dictated many of these notes to my phone, sometimes very quickly without reading back over it.
 Also my SketchUp skills were very rudimentary when I put together the few designs I have on here (I had more at one point but lost some of them to the ether of the digital world); they are simply quick mockups that will hopefully work in conjunction with the text to illustrate the idea.